toolmantim/fig-buildbox-agent/Readme.md

 fig scale agent=4
 ```

-### Running the agent without fig
+### Running the agent yourself

-You don't need to run the agent itself using fig. ALl you need is fig installed, Docker installed and running, and to use the `bootstrap.fig.sh` for the fig agents.
+You don't need to run the agent itself using fig (and hence, inside of Docker).
+You can run it with upstart, just as you would normally, you'll just need fig installed, Docker installed and running, and to specify `bootstrap.fig.sh` as the build boostrap file.

 ## Project Setup